 [targets]

-Let’s add a few more targets
+Let’s add a few more targets: generate and clean to the Makefile:

 welcome: